Emmet Cohen: Career

 Since becoming a professional musician, Cohen has become a "high-in-demand jazz pianist and recording artist".
-He performs at jazz clubs, jazz festivals, jazz cruises, and music venues throughout the U.S. and in more than a dozen countries, including the SF Jazz Festival, Monterey Jazz Festival, Newport Jazz Festival, North Sea Jazz Festival (Holland), and Bern Jazz Festival (Switzerland).
-His live venues have included the Village Vanguard, the Blue Note, Dizzy's Club Coca-Cola, Birdland, Jazz Standard, and Lincoln Center's Rose Hall in New York City; the Kennedy Center in Washington DC; Ronnie Scott's in London; Jazzhaus Montmartre in Copenhagen; the Cotton Club in Tokyo; and the Jazz cruise, the Blue Note at Sea cruise, and the Botti at Sea cruise.
-For many years he was Hammond B-3 organist-in-residence, hosting a weekly late-night session at the Smoke Jazz and Supper Club in New York City.
+He performs at jazz clubs, jazz festivals, jazz cruises, and music venues throughout the U.S. and in more than a dozen countries, including the SF Jazz Festival, Monterey Jazz Festival, Newport Jazz Festival, North Sea Jazz Festival (Netherlands), and Bern Jazz Festival (Switzerland).
+His live venues have included the Village Vanguard, the Blue Note, Dizzy's Club Coca-Cola, Birdland, Jazz Standard, and Lincoln Center's Rose Hall in New York City; the Kennedy Center in Washington, D.C.; Ronnie Scott's in London; Jazzhaus Montmartre in Copenhagen; the Cotton Club in Tokyo; and the Jazz cruise, the Blue Note at Sea cruise, and the Botti at Sea cruise.
+For many years he was Hammond B-3 organist-in-residence, hosting a weekly late-night session at the Smoke Jazz & Supper Club in New York City.

 In 2019, Cohen received first place in the American Piano Awards, earning him the Cole Porter Fellowship, which included a $50,000 grant, a recording contract with Mack Avenue Records, and a two-year residency at the University of Indianapolis.

 In October 2020, during the COVID-19 pandemic, Cohen "managed to revive a European tour originally scheduled for May and string together a dozen dates over 16 days, visiting Italy, Germany, Switzerland and Austria."
 According to Cohen, he set out to provide "something that the world is lacking—not only jazz, but joy."

-In 2021, Cohen released his first album on Mack Avenue records, Future Stride, to strong reviews.
+In 2021, Cohen released his first album on Mack Avenue, Future Stride, to strong reviews.
 According to The Guardian, the title "refers to a piano style that evolved in 1920s Harlem, and the piece features bursts of stride barging into passages of later styles."
 Cohen often discusses his passion for honoring jazz masters, and in a 2021 interview, he related the influence of jazz history on his work, and the naming of Future Stride in honor of learning from jazz masters.

-In 2022, Mack Avenue Records released Cohen's Uptown in Orbit to favorable reviews.
+In 2022, Mack Avenue released Cohen's Uptown in Orbit to favorable reviews.
 One critic wrote, "Cohen consistently has a way of playing old-school music in new inventive ways.
 He's at the vibrant intersection of the old and new all at once.
 Unequivocally, his trio is one of the best out there in a crowded field of piano trios.
 Jones and Bartley fit right in with this energetic group."

-In 2024, Mack Avenue Records released Cohen's third album, Vibe Provider, which is dedicated to his deceased friend Funmi Ononaiye.
+In 2024, Mack Avenue released Cohen's third album, Vibe Provider, which is dedicated to his deceased friend Funmi Ononaiye.
 It features Phillip Norris on bass, either Kyle Poole or Joe Farnsworth on drums, Bruce Harris on trumpet, Tivon Pennicott on tenor saxophone, Frank Lacy on trombone, and Cecily Petrarca on koshkah.